Active After Adversity trains :

 Active After Adversity uses POSITIVE reinforcement, treat / food, and praise training.
 Training will include desensitization, tasking, heel work, gear training, and more.
 Training is done in increments, leaving the dog will have extensive time to "just be a dog!"
 Balance is key to positive and successful training!

 The dog will receive its own vest, leash, and collar for training that will be given to the new handler at adoption.
-The new handler will also receive a bag of the dogs food, travelling supplies (if needed), and a direct number to the Head Trainer of Active After Adversity.
+The new handler will also receive a bag of the dogs food, travelling supplies (if needed), a packet with all of the dogs information, and a direct number to the Head Trainer of Active After Adversity.

 All of our dogs are named by our founder!